humahq/huma-sdk/docs/subscriptions.md

   - `question`(optional): It serves as a search query for users to find specific questions based on keywords.
   - `sort_by`(optional): It represents the specific ordering to retrieve records.
   - `order_by`(optional): It represents the name of the field you wish to use for sorting.
-  - `is_batch_pages`(optional): It specifies whether records should be fetched in aggregated batch pages.
-When set to `True`, the function retrieves data in multiple smaller pages, each containing a maximum of `limit` items, up to a total of `max_page_count` pages.
+  - `is_batch_pages`(optional): It Specifies whether records should be fetched in aggregated batch pages.
+When set to `True`, The function retrieves data in smaller, paginated chunks, starting from the specified page (`page` parameter) and continuing up to a total of `max_page_count` pages, each containing a maximum of `limit` items.
   - `max_page_count`(optional): It represents the maximum number of pages to be fetched in one function call when `is_batch_pages` is set to `True`.

 - **Example Usage**: